Public Health Major

 Natural and Social Sciences

-Students take one semester of Chemistry and two semester sequence of Biology.
+Students take two semesters of life science courses (Biology and/or Chemistry).
 Because communication and social sciences form an important part of the foundation for Public Health practice, students also take specific courses in these areas.

 Public Health Courses